temporalio/edu-ai-workshop-mcp/codespace-configure-mcp.md

    d.
 Right-click `claude_desktop_config.json` → `Open With` → `Text Edit`

    e.
 Copy the JSON output for Claude Desktop from step 1 and paste it in the `Text Edit`.
-Copy the configuration output from step 2 (e.g., `https://xxx-5125.app.github.dev/sse`)
+Copy the MCP Server URL, which was the configuration output from step 2 (e.g., `https://xxx-5125.app.github.dev/sse`).

    f.
-Replace `<YOUR_CODESPACES_URL_HERE>` with the URL from step 1.
-Your final config should look like:
+In `claude_desktop_config.json` on Claude Desktop, and replace `<YOUR_CODESPACES_URL_HERE>` with the MCP Server URL.
+Your final config for Claude Desktop should look like:

 ```json
 {